AlexanderC/Consolator/README.md

 Consolator- fast console(terminal) application prototyping tool built with KISS in mind.

-The main goal of the project is to provide to the developers a small library & terminal command for building, using and maintaining terminal applications without headache.
+The main goal of the project is to provide to the developers a small library & terminal command for building, using and maintaining terminal applications without pain.

 Features
 ========